From BR Bullpen

 Biographical Information

 Left-hand relief pitcher Jack Spring was one of the "throw-in" players in the infamous Cubs-Cardinals trade of Ernie Broglio for Lou Brock at the trading deadline on June 15, 1964.
-Spring went along with with Brock from Chicago to St. Louis.
+Spring went along with with Brock from the Chicago Cubs to the St. Louis Cardinals.
 The Cubs and Cardinals were just two of the seven teams Jack pitched for in eight seasons spanning the years from 1955 to 1965.

 Spring recalled the first major league game he ever saw.
 "I thought I might play in the first game I would see.
 It was the Saturday Game of the Week with Dizzy Dean between the Philadelphia Phillies and the New York Giants at the Polo Grounds.
 I was up and throwing in the bullpen in the late innings, but Robin Roberts finished the game."

-Along with the Phillies, Jack was also with the Red Sox briefly in '57 and the Senators in 1958 before returning to the majors with the expansion Los Angeles Angels in 1961.
-Jack was used exclusively in short relief against left-handed hitters and went 10-2 plus eight saves in three years, 1961, 1962 and 1963.
-Cleveland was his seventh and last stop in 1965, finishing out his eight-year major league run at 12-5 with a 4.26 ERA while appearing in 155 games.
+Along with the Phillies, Jack was also with the Boston Red Sox briefly in 1957 and the Washington Senators in 1958 before returning to the majors with the expansion Los Angeles Angels in 1961.
+Jack was used exclusively in short relief against left-handed hitters and went 10-2 plus 8 saves in three years, 1961, 1962 and 1963.
+The Cleveland Indians were his seventh and last stop in 1965, finishing out his eight-year major league run at 12-5 with a 4.26 ERA while appearing in 155 games.

 In all his travels, Spring had spent extensive time in the minor leagues, 16 seasons from 1952 through 1969 to be exact.
 The left-hander wound up his minor league baseball career at the age of 36 with 107 wins and 104 losses with a 3.53 ERA, appearing in 570 games and pitching 1,794 innings.

-A graduate of Washington State University with a degree in education, Spring was a teacher, Coach, and athletic director at West Valley High School in Spokane, WA, until retiring in 1994 in Colbert, Washington.
+A graduate of Washington State University with a degree in education, Spring was a teacher, coach, and athletic director at West Valley High School in Spokane, WA, until retiring in 1994 in Colbert, Washington.
+He died in Spokane in 2015 at the age of 82.

 Minor League Managing Career